kodymoodley/extract-hypothesis-annotations-from-url/README.md

 + The script only extracts annotations **tags** for highlighted texts on the web page located at the input URL.
 Of course, you can extend this functionality and adapt the script for your specific purposes.
 + [Hypothes.is API documentation](https://h.readthedocs.io/en/latest/api-reference/v1/)
-+ You will need your Hypothes.is API key to use the script.
-You can find this here (after logging in to your Hypothes.is account): [https://hypothes.is/account/developer](https://hypothes.is/account/developer)

 ## License
 Copyright (C) 2020, Kody Moodley